Table of Contents

 Here's an example of how to view the version history of your Terraform state:

-terraform state show <resource>
+terraform state list terraform state show <resource> terraform state history

 Use a Git-based Workflow